kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 ### Mapping to Connections

-A server associates an Initial packet to an existing connection using the Destination Connection ID and the five tuple.
-If they both match to that of an existing connection, the packet is processed accordingly.
+A server associates an Initial packet to an existing connection using the Destination Connection ID, QUIC version, and the five tuple.
+If all of the values match to that of an existing connection, the packet is processed accordingly.
 Otherwise, a server MUST handle the packet as potentially creating a new connection.

 ### Protection